 In this lesson, Kristen shows you exactly how to edit your LinkedIn profile so that it matches your job application - giving you a real advantage over all those other schmucks who didn't do it!

-It doesn't matter how good your CV is, it's a statement of the past.
+It doesn't matter how good your Data Science CV is, it's a statement of the past.
 And you know what they say... the past is not a guide to the future!

 Ultimately, a prospective employer wants to know what you can do for them now and in the future.
-This is where the cover letter comes in, and it's probably more important than the CV (although if you don't get the CV right, they won't even read the cover letter).
+This is where your Data Science personal statement or cover letter comes in, and it's probably more important than the CV (although if you don't get the CV right, they won't even read the cover letter).

-The cover letter is the clincher and is what persuades the reviewer to pick up the 'phone and invite you to an interview.
+The Data Science personal statement is the clincher and is what persuades the reviewer to pick up the 'phone and invite you to an interview.

 Your resume passed through the ATS of Google.
 That’s the important part and that’s 100% correct, honest and true.